Velaha/Scala/README.md

     - Week_3
     - Week_4

-Under each directories above you will find exercices for the current week.
+Under each directories above you will find exercises for the current week.

 ## Next
 Go to the next instructions `01_Classes/README.md`